 - Go to the Tools admin page which is under the WP Cerber admin menu and click the Diagnostic tab

-- Find your IP address in one of those lines that are displayed in the section
+- Find your IP address in one of the rows that are displayed in the section

-HTTP_X_REAL_IPand add the following string (with your key) to the beginning of the wp-config.php file (after the line with <?php)
+- Take the key and add the following line with your key to the beginning of the wp-config.php file (after the line with <?php)

 define('CERBER_IP_KEY', 'HTTP_X_REAL_IP' );